sankhyayan-dey/codsoft-level-1-tasks/README.md

 ## ✅ Task 1: Personal Portfolio Website

-A simple and responsive personal portfolio website built using **HTML and CSS**.
+A clean and responsive personal portfolio website built using **HTML and CSS**.
+It showcases personal information, projects, and a working contact form connected to **Google Sheets** using **Apps Script**.

-### 🔹 Features:
-- Home Section with Name/Title
-- About Section with Image and Bio
-- Projects Section with Screenshots and Descriptions
-- (Skills, Resume, Contact, and Footer - in progress)

 📂 Folder: `task-1-portfolio/`

+### 🔹 Completed Features:
+- ✅ Home Section with Name and Tagline
+- ✅ About Section with Image and Short Bio
+- ✅ Projects Section with Titles, Descriptions, and Images
+- ✅ Contact Section with Working Form (Google Sheets backend)
+- ✅ Footer with Social Links and Scroll to Top

+⚠️ **Skills Section**: *In progress*

 > Live Preview (optional): *Add GitHub Pages or Netlify link here once hosted*

 ---

 ## 🚧 Task 2: Landing Page
+📂 Folder: `task-2-landing-page/`
 Coming soon...

 ## 🚧 Task 3: Calculator
+📂 Folder: `task-3-calculator/`
 Coming soon...

 ---